Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 #  Importing from Microsoft Excel (Office 2016+, iOS, web)
+!!! abstract "Compatible with SpiraTest, SpiraTeam, SpiraPlan"

 This add-in works with Microsoft Excel 2016+, Excel in the cloud (via a web browser), and Excel on iPad OS.
-The add-in lets you import or export data to and from any product in your SpiraTest, SpiraTeam, or SpiraPlan application.
+The add-in lets you import or export data to and from any product in Spira.

 **The add-in works for:**